 Areas of Interest

-International Relations, Computer Science, Physics
+International Relations, Computer Science, Global Studies

 William and Mary first attracted my attention early on in my college search, coming up repeatedly as one of the best schools for International Relations, my planned major.
 I debated whether or not to apply, because I always pictured myself going to a large school in a major city.
 However, my philosophy being to apply to as many schools as I could, I figured I should add William and Mary to the long list.
 But, having never visited campus (or any part of Virginia), I never seriously considered that I might end up here.